MBuffenoir/b4c/README.md

 - A new private / pubkey is generated server side (from a master BIP44 seed)
 - A 2 of 3 multisig address is generated using: server-side address, players 1 pot address, player 2 pot address.
 - Each player must send the pot amount to the multisig address (so if proposed pot is of 50mBTC each player sends 50 mBTC)
-- they must add each other as Friend in Game and play their match according to the conditions chosen (Best of 3, 5 ,7).
+- They must add each other as Friend in Game and play their match according to the conditions chosen (Best of 3, 5 ,7).
 - Winner report his match result to the website.
 - Loser has X hours to contest